MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 |[Buy reserved virtual machine instances to save money over pay-as-you-go costs](/azure/advisor/advisor-cost-recommendations#buy-reserved-virtual-machine-instances-to-save-money-over-pay-as-you-go-costs)|:black_square_button:|:black_square_button:|:ballot_box_with_check:|:black_square_button:|:black_square_button:|

-## Related resources
+## Additional resources
-Here are some additional resources.
+Here are other resources.

 ### Query to identify unprotected resources
 Use the following query to *identify standalone single instance VMs that aren't protected by a minimum SLA of at least `99.5%`*.
 The query will return all VM instances that aren't deployed within an Availability Set, across Availability Zones, and aren't using either Standard SSD or Premium SSD for both OS and Data disks.
 This query can be altered easily to identify all single instance VMs, including those using Premium Storage, which are protected by a minimum SLA of at least `99.5%`.
 Remove the trailing `where` condition: